Wreck of the Asia, The

-The two survivors were Duncan A. Tinkiss (Ratigan's and Walton's spelling), who was 17, and Christina Ann Morrison, listed as "under twenty."
-Several lifeboats were launched, but they all disappeared -- and the boat with Tinkiss and Morisson aboard repeatedly turned over; it initially held more than 20 people, but only seven, including the captain, managed to stay aboard -- and all but the two teenagers were dead by the end of the day (Ratigan, p.
+The two survivors were Duncan A. Tinkiss (Ratigan's and Walton's spelling; Looker has "Dunkan Tinkiss"), who was 17, and Christina Ann Morrison, listed as "under twenty" (Looker, which has a picture of her, calls her "Christy Anne Morrison" and has a picture of her) Several lifeboats were launched, but they all disappeared -- and the boat with Tinkiss and Morrison aboard repeatedly turned over; it initially held more than 20 people, but only seven, including the captain, managed to stay aboard -- and all but the two teenagers were dead by the end of the day (Ratigan, p.
 105-107).
 Unable to control the boat due to the loss of the oars, they were finally rescued by a sailing craft.

 Ratigan, p.
 108, says that Tinkiss died in 1910, but Miss Morrison lived another 55 years -- i.e. until around 1938.

 Walton's version is based in part on "clippings," raising the possibility that the song was first published in a newspaper, but I do not know of any proof of this. - RBW

 - Berman: Bruce D. Berman, Encyclopedia of American Shipwrecks, Mariner's Press, 1972

 - Looker: Janet Looker, Disaster Canada, Lynx Images, 2000

 - Ratigan: William Ratigan, Great Lakes Shipwrecks and Survivals, revised edition, Eerdmans, 1977